Power & Mounting

 Single-cable install on PoE-variant SKUs.
 Active on ETHERNET 0 only.

-Power input topology: each source passes through an ideal diode before reaching the system rail
+Power input topology — each source passes through an ideal diode before reaching the system rail.

-Use one power input at a time
+Use one power source at a time

 USB Type-C PD input

 The USB-C port is a sink-only USB-PD interface.
 It accepts power from a PD-capable adapter but does not provide USB data or power output during normal operation.
-The included 27W adapter is sufficient for typical workloads; a 45W adapter is recommended for sustained full-load AI inference.
+The bundled 27 W adapter is sufficient for typical workloads; a 45 W adapter is recommended for sustained full-load inference on the DEEPX DX-M1.

-Recommended Adapter27W minimum at 15V.
-45W adapter recommended for full-load AI workloads.
+Recommended adapter27 W minimum at 15 V. 45 W adapter recommended for full-load AI workloads.

-PD ControllerCYPD3177-24LQXQ
+PD controllerCYPD3177-24LQXQ

 Restricted Mode trigger

-Powering the device between 5V and 12V via USB-C forces the system into Restricted Mode.
-High-draw subsystems (USB, NVMe SSD, DEEPX NPU, camera, GPIO) are disabled to prevent brownout.
-See Restricted Mode below.
+Powering the device between 5 V and 12 V via USB-C forces the system into Restricted Mode.
+High-draw subsystems (USB, NVMe SSD, DEEPX DX-M1, camera, ADDON GPIO) are disabled to prevent brownout.

-Screw terminal block (9–30V DC)
+Screw terminal block (12–32 V DC)

-The 3-pin screw terminal is the recommended input for industrial edge computing deployments.
-It accepts a wide 9–30V DC range, includes hardware reverse-polarity protection, and provides a dedicated chassis ground pin for EMC-sensitive installations.
-Incorrectly wired + / − polarity will not damage the device, but the unit will not power on until corrected.
+The 3-pin screw terminal is the recommended input for industrial deployments.
+It accepts a wide 12–32 V DC range, includes hardware reverse-polarity protection, and provides a dedicated chassis ground pin for EMC-sensitive installations.
+Incorrectly wired +/− polarity will not damage the device, but the unit will not power on until corrected.

 PinoutPin 1: Chassis Ground · Pin 2: Negative (−) · Pin 3: Positive (+)

-Screw terminal polarity: Pin 1 Chassis · Pin 2 − · Pin 3 +
+Screw terminal polarity — Pin 1 Chassis · Pin 2 − · Pin 3 +

-Below 12V triggers Restricted Mode
+Below 12 V triggers Restricted Mode

-If the terminal block is powered below 12V, the system enters Restricted Mode even though the input is nominally within the 9–30V range.
-Use a 12V or 24V industrial supply for full functionality.
+If the terminal block is powered below 12 V, the system enters Restricted Mode.
+Use a 12 V or 24 V industrial supply for full functionality.
+For long DC cable runs, prefer a 24 V source to compensate for line drop.

 Power over Ethernet (PoE+)